w3f/Grants-Program/applications/signet.md

 2. We will implement both text and JSON formats for the message to be signed, for both the presentation of the message client-side, and verification of the message server-side.
 3. We will implement a field for expressing time validity/expiration of the signature, as well as the corresponding server-side check.

+We will also create an example “boilerplate” NextJS Dapp that integrates SIWS.

+On the frontend: We will prepare 3 pages to demonstrate how SIWS works can protect an app’s data:

+- Sign in page with SIWS button to trigger sign in flow
+- Signed in page that fetches a secret message from backend
+- Unauthorized page that does not have access to get the secret message.

+On the backend: We expose 3 API endpoints:

+- /api/nonce: To generate a nonce for user to sign on the frontend
+- /api/verify: To verify that the signed message is valid and issue a JWT
+- /api/secret: A protected endpoint that returns a secret text only if the JWT is valid

+The demo app will be in a configuration that enables developers to easily deploy it on Vercel.

 We’d like to address these improvements in the course of packaging Sign in With Substrate (SIWS) as a releasable component.

 - **Estimated duration:** 0,5 month